ha/fraggle/README.md

 ## Commands

-Each command behaves according to the [proto spec][], respectively.
+Each command below behaves according to the [proto spec][], respectively.
 Their `blk`s are called with one parameter, a `Fraggle::Response`, when a response is returned from the server.